canonical/vanilla-framework/templates/docs/upgrade-guide-v3.md

 ## External Links

 The `.p-link--external` class has been removed, so elements using that class will no longer include an appended external link icon.
 Any uses of this class can be safely removed.

+## Base checkbox and radio styles

+Previously, base checkbox and radio elements were styled to look like the [`.p-checkbox`](/docs/base/forms#checkbox) and [`.p-radio`](/docs/base/forms#radio-button) patterns.
+These base styles have been removed, please use the pattern markup instead.